jasonhodges/old_jasonhodges.github.io/_posts/2013-12-10-forking-giraffe-goodness.md

 seo__desc : seo_description
 seo__key : seo_keyword, search_engine_keywords
 ---
 Finally got the availibility tonight to work on the new site some.
 Pulled in all the code from [Matty's build](https://github.com/Piderman/mattycollins.com.au) and made the proper adjustments needed to fit my structure.
+I am digging the new color scheme I am working out.
 <!-- /intro -->

 Still A LOT of work to do...